EMS-TU-Ilmenau/fastmat/README.md

 - **<https://www.tu-ilmenau.de/it-ems/>**

 ## Installation
 fastmat currently supports Linux, Windows and Mac OS.
-You may choose one of these installation methods:
+Lately it also has been seen on ARM cores coming in a Xilinx ZYNQ FPGA SoC shell.
+We encourage you to go ahead trying other platforms as the aforementioned as well and are very happy if you share your experience with us, allowing us to keep the list updated.

 ### Installing with pip: